Renz2299/mp4_eco_roots/README.md

 - Home app
     - [x] Nav icons hover/ click same colour as background
     - [x] Contact view needs info message rather than success message
-    - [ ] Contact review needs pagination
-    - [ ] Missing page links from footer
+    - [-] Missing page links from footer
     - [x] Socials missing from footer
 - Products app
     - [x] Sort by and no. of products not margin/padded very well